Sznv91/graduation-TopJava/README.md

 }
 ```
 #### Description:
+Resource available only users with [ADMIN](#Note) role.
 Resource allows to modified entity "Restaurant" and add or update Dish related to the Restaurant.
 Field "id" is required, another rule same as [Create Restaurant](#Create-Restaurant) resource.

 # Delete Restaurant